TimGrt/Ansible-Best-Practices/docs/ansible/tasks.md

 ### *command* vs. *shell* module

 In most of the use cases, both shell and command modules perform the same job.
 However, there are few main differences between these two modules.
-The [*command*](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/command_module.html){:target="_blank"} module uses the Python interpreter on the target node (as all other modules), the [*shell*](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/shell_module.html){:target="_blank"} module runs a real shell on the target (pipeing and redirections are available, as well as access to environment variables).
+The [*command*](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/command_module.html){:target="_blank"} module uses the Python interpreter on the target node (as all other modules), the [*shell*](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/shell_module.html){:target="_blank"} module runs a real shell on the target (pipes and redirects are available, as well as access to environment variables).

 !!! tip
     Always try to use the `command` module over the `shell` module, if you do not explicitly need shell functionality.

-Parsing shell metacharacters can lead to unexpected commands being executed if quoting is not done correctly so it is more secure to use the command module when possible.
+Parsing shell meta-characters can lead to unexpected commands being executed if quoting is not done correctly so it is more secure to use the command module when possible.
 To sanitize any variables passed to the shell module, you should use `{{ var | quote }}` instead of
 just `{{ var }}` to make sure they do not include evil things like semicolons.

 ### *creates* and *removes*